inlets/docs.inlets.dev/docs/reference/faq.md

 * HTTP - Layer 7 of the OSI model, used for web traffic such as websites and RESTful APIs
 * TCP - Layer 4 of the OSI model, used for TCP traffic like SSH, TLS, databases, RDP, etc
+* UDP - Layer 4 datagrams, used for services such as DNS

 Because VPNs are designed to connect hosts together over a shared IP space, they also involve tedious IP address management and allocation.